-We have initiated discussions with the Japanese authorities ("PMDA") on the best process to apply to obtain Japanese approval for our Focal One device.
-We will need to conduct a clinical trial in Japan to obtain clearance for our HIFU Focal One device.
-The process of requesting approval to market the Focal One in Japan may be long and may never result in the approval to market the Focal One in Japan may be long and success of our HIFU technology" and "- Our clinical trials related to products using HIFU technology may not be successful and we may not be able to obtain regulatory approvals necessary for commercialization of all of our HIFU products."
+We have initiated discussions with the Japanese authorities (PMDA) on the best process to apply to obtain Japanese approval for our Focal One system.
+We will need to conduct a clinical trial in Japan to obtain clearance for the Focal One system.
+The process of requesting approval to market the Focal One in Japan may be long and may never result in the approval to market the Focal One in Japan.
+See Item 3, "Risk Factors-Our future revenue growth and income depend, among other things, on the success of our HIFU technology" and "- Our clinical trials related to products using HIFU technology may not be successful, and we may not be able to obtain regulatory approvals necessary for commercialization of all of our HIFU products."